srid/neuron/doc/Tutorial.md

 ## Create your own Zettelkasten

-There a few ways to do this.
+There are a few ways to do this.

 1. Copy the `./doc` directory and work from there; or
 1. Use the template repository in [[Automatic Publishing]]; or